 The University of Hawai'i System encompasses 10 accredited campuses and additional education, training, and research centers on six islands throughout the State of Hawai'i.
 This highly decentralized and complex organization is dedicated to the highest standards of scholarship and service, which requires an open flow of information and communication.

-Unfortunately, the emergence over the last decade of increasing abuse by criminals of personal information used by universities such as social security numbers and credit card or other banking information has challenged the decentralized culture of free flow of information.
-In today's world, access to personal information must be restricted to only those uses where it is necessary and close guarded wherever it is stored or used.
+Unfortunately, over the last decade, the emergence of increasing abuse by criminals of personal information used by universities, such as social security numbers and credit card or other banking information, has challenged the decentralized culture of free flow of information.
+In today's world, access to personal information must be restricted to uses where it is necessary and close guarded wherever it is stored or used.
 Those individuals whose personal information has been entrusted to the University deserve no less.